JoaoWielewski/joaowielewski/README.md

 # Hello there! 👋
 I'm João Vitor Wielewski de Assis

-I'm a passionate **Backend Developer** with experience in designing scalable APIs and architecting secure software solutions.
+I'm a passionate **Software Engineer** with experience in designing scalable APIs and architecting secure software solutions.
 I love building systems that solve real problems and learning new technologies along the way.

 ---